 Equipment notes are carried forward when an NX-9A form is updated.
 MPs and TOs should review and modify or delete any MP or TO note that is no longer pertinent.
 ISO is responsible for maintaining ISO notes.

 Example 1, NX-9A Transmission Line

+Example 2, NX-9A Transmission Line, Breaker in/out Conditional Ratings

+Example 3, NX-9A Transmission Line, Companion Cable in/out Conditional Ratings

 OP-16 Appendix A Revision History